Golden Jubilee of Carl XVI Gustaf: Exhibitions

 During the year, a number of exhibitions will be held at royal residences to mark the Jubilee.

 One of the jubilee exhibitions will highlight unique objects that are important to the history of Sweden.
-The objects reveal how court culture contributed to Sweden’s development and the formation of the country of Sweden as we know it today.
-This historical journey will encompass the establishment of a Swedish central government, the Age of Greatness, academies, parliamentary power, international influences, art collections, and a commitment to the environment.
+The objects show how court culture contributed to Sweden’s development and the formation of the country of Sweden in its current form.
+The exhibition encompasses the establishment of a Swedish central government, the Age of Greatness, academies, parliamentary power, international influences, art collections, and a commitment to the environment.

 This photographic exhibition celebrates 50 years during which The King has served as Swedish Head of State.
 It includes official portraits.
 The photographs also show five decades of Sweden as a nation.
 They also show the continuity that The King has brought in his role as the longest-reigning monarch in Sweden's history.

 Popular culture

 On February 24, 2023, the film The King made by documentarist Karin af Klintberg was released.
 Klintberg also created the documentary series Kungen och jag, which aired in three episodes on SVT starting on September 3.